syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Common/CommonDocmentnot/How-to-Hide-or-Unhide-the-Columns-in-a-Grouping-Grid.md

 ---
 layout: post
-title: How to Hide or Unhide the Columns in a Grouping Grid
+title: How to Hide or Unhide the Columns in a Grouping Grid | WindowsForms | Syncfusion
 description: how to hide or unhide the columns in a grouping grid
 platform: WindowsForms
 control: GridGrouping